cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/community/install_and_configure/centos_rhel.md

 Multi-network management can be configured before installing a new Manager and after.

-#### Option 1: Configure multi-network management before installing a new Manager:
+#### Option 1: Configure Multi-network Management before Installing a New Manager

 The {{< param cfy_manager_name >}} networks are configured in the `networks` section of the `/etc/cloudify/config.yaml` file, for example: